kvalge/skills-assessment-app/README.md

 Visual Studio Code

 ## Acknowledgement
-Cursor claude-3.7-sonnet and ChatGpt GPT-4o assistance is used for code generation
+Cursor claude-4-sonnet and ChatGpt GPT-4o assistance is used for code generation occasionally and for final optimization